Lepton-induced reactions on nuclei in a wide kinematical regime: Introduction

 So far, experimental analyses of data from long- or short-baseline experiments have often followed another approach.
 They have tuned their favorite generator, often built on a patchwork of different, sometimes inconsistent theories for the various subprocesses, to their data \cite{Bronner:2016gmz,Tena-Vidal:2021rpu,GENIE:2021wox,MicroBooNE:2021ccs,NOvA:2020rbg}.
 Special tunes were thus obtained for the different experiments, covering a wide range of neutrino energies.
 This usual way of tuning generators is dangerous since the choice made on which parameters to tune, in particular if they are superficially redundant, may hide the correct physics \cite{Mosel:2019vhx}.
 An example is the original finding by the MiniBooNE experiment of a significantly increased axial mass \cite{MiniBooNE:2007iti} which later on turned out to be a consequence of the missing 2p2h reaction component \cite{Martini:2009uj,Nieves:2011pp}.
 Another potential problem of this 'tuning approach' is connected with the fact that the very same generator that is later on tuned to reproduce the data is already used during the data-analysis (without the final tune) to determine the experimental efficiencies.
 Such an approach would need in principle an iteration of data-analysis and data tuning that is hardly ever done.

 What is still missing up today is an attempt to tune a generator simultaneously to all experiments.
-It is, therefore the aim of the present paper to try to analyze inclusive cross-section data from fairly low-energy experiments, such as MicroBooNE or T2K, to high-energy experiments, such as the MINERvA experiment at a middle energy.
-In this study we will point out the dominant reaction processes in these different energy regimes and then try to tune them by exploiting theoretical uncertainties in the elementary cross sections.
+It is, therefore the aim of the present paper to try to analyze inclusive cross-section data from fairly low-energy experiments, such as MicroBooNE, to higher-energy experiments, such as the MINERvA experiment at a middle energy.
+In this study we will point out the dominant reaction processes in these different energy regimes.

 Another aim of the present paper is to present the theoretical foundations of new implementations of resonance and background contributions, both in electron- and neutrino-induced reactions, in the new version 2023 of the GiBUU theory and generator \cite{gibuu}.
-Together with Refs.\ \cite{Leitner:2009zz, Buss:2011mx} all the theoretical implementations are then well documented.
+Together with Refs.\ \cite{Leitner:2009zz, Buss:2011mx,Gallmeister:2016dnq} all the theoretical implementations are then well documented; the code is available from \cite{gibuu}.